Arizona State University

 $48,000 per year

-Days and Schedule: Monday – Friday from 8:00 am – 5:00 pm; this position will require occasional evening and weekend commitments.
+Days and Schedule: Student Accessibility and Inclusive Learning Services is open Monday – Friday from 8:00 am – 5:00 pm; this position will require occasional evening and weekend commitments.

-This job is primarily located at the ASU West location; however, incumbent will be required to travel to other ASU campus locations to perform work or represent the department.
+This job is primarily located at the ASU Downtown Phoenix location; however, incumbent will be required to travel to other ASU campus locations to perform work or represent the department.

 Master's degree in Rehabilition Counseling, Counseling, Educational Psychology or related field AND two (2) years of progressively responsible experience in a closely related position; OR, Any equivalent combination of experience and/or education from which comparable knowledge, skills and abilities have been achieved.